ahessl/Final/README.md

 Once in a blue moon, under the arc of a double rainbow, you might find yourself blessed with a perfectly formatted .csv file.
 However, you awake from your dream and remember that many files are in fact compiled and formatted in ways that make you question your sanity.
 Thus, you begin your search for a rational way to read and manipulate the files to fit your needs.

-For my project, the .csv files that were in need of some TLC were collections of spring data collected over a large temporal and spatial scale.
+For my project, the .csv files that were in need of some TLC were collections of spring data collected by HOBO data loggers over a large temporal and spatial scale.
 The files were initially unreadable because of the format of the title and the header, which were improperly spaced and did not correlate to each column of data.

 My tasks for this project include:
 * Separate the "Date.Time" column into two independent columns